Anthony Daniels: 2016–present: Anthology films and further involvement

+In March 2017, All Nippon Airways introduced a Boeing 777 modelled after C-3PO into service.
+Daniels attended the ANA booth at Star Wars Celebration Europe in 2016 where the design of the model was unveiled and signed it.
+He also attended the aircraft's unveiling and signed the front door on the left-hand side.
+It was retired on 9 January 2026.
+The ANA Star Wars project having begun in 2015 ended on 31 March 2026.
+ANA gave him a four feet long model version of the plane.

 In 2024, Daniels auctioned off some of his collection including the head-piece he wore.
 He reprised his role in the 2024 animated short, How NOT to Draw R2-D2 which was narrated by Mark Hamill.
 Series creator and executive producer, Gino Guzzardo said, "As Anthony Daniels got into character, he actually performed with his whole body."
 In November 2024, Daniels hosted Star Wars in Concert at Los Angeles; it included compositions from every film of the Skywalker saga.
-He also voiced a bounty hunter version of C-3PO in Lego Star Wars: Rebuild the Galaxy (2024-2025).
+In January 2026, he hosted new Lego Smart Play Star Wars sets which included a new Smart C-3PO minifigure at the Nuremberg Toy Fair.

 Daniels has attended several conventions as part of Star Wars Celebration as a guest since 1999 and has been sharing memories of his experience working on the franchise with the audience during panels.
-He attended Star Wars Celebration Japan in April 2025.
+He made a gold jacket for the first Celebration event as a reference to his character.
+Daniels attended Star Wars Celebration Japan in April 2025.
+He said that he gets the phrase from different generations of the audience, "Thank you for my childhood" and hears their memories of watching Star Wars.
+Daniels described fans as "gentle admirers."
+In April 2026, it was announced that Daniels would attend the Star Wars Celebration Los Angeles in 2027, marking 50 years since his first appearance in the franchise.

+Daniels praised the 501st Legion describing it as a "magnificent organisation", acknowledging the positive impact the group has on others and expressed amazement that some members of the 501st and R2-D2 Builders Club created their own replica C-3PO costumes (as well as R2-D2 and other astromech droids in the franchise).
+Long before the club was established in 1999, Daniels watched John Stears and his team create the first R2 units at Elstree Studios in 1975.